 Understanding dawned in Cordy’s eyes.
 He must have been watching them to know where the visions were taking place.
 Her pupils dilated in anger when she also recalled the tingles that had assailed her for weeks.
 The tingles she’d put down to stress even when knowing it but ignoring that it had to be something more.
 He’d been stalking her!
 Even at her apartment!

 The thought of her privacy being compromised -by him of all people caused her to feel both furious and freaked out, always looking behind her at night lately.
 Feeling uncomfortable, on edge even in her own home.

 Swallowing convulsively, she pressed the stake hard against his skin.
 “You have no right to do that!”
-Cordy retorted angrily, unconsciously stepping a little closer she added; “Leave us alone- and keep the hell away from my apartment- me!”
+Cordy retorted angrily, unconsciously stepping a little closer she added; “Leave us alone- and keep away from my apartment- me!
+You’re not welcome!”

 His wide mouth thinned and he leaned in, even as his muscles tensed at the added pressure of the wooden tip.
 “You may not want me in your life, but you can’t stop me from watching over you- them.”
 Angel responded darkly, eyes locking with hers.